 This can be collectively expensive, as cities throw millions of taxpayer dollars down the drain to remove fatbergs.
 And, if your neighbor’s basement floods, it is not just their insurance rates, but yours, that can go up.

 “See how we’re all connected?”
 Captain FOG asked me.
 Basement floods!
 Bad drinking water!
 Higher insurance rates!
 The apparently benign act of pouring oil down the sink has more far-reaching consequences than I had thought.

-But Captain FOG came the rescue with simple actions we can take to shrink potential bergs.
+But Captain FOG came to the rescue with simple actions we can take to shrink potential bergs.
 First off, see if your city has any handy programs to make use of leftover oil/grease/fats.
 London, Ontario, for example, instituted the Your Turn Cup program.
-The city provides residents with biodegradable cups to pour cooled fat, oil, and grease in and store the freezer until it is full.
+The city provides residents with biodegradable cups to pour cooled fat, oil, and grease into and that can be easily stored in the freezer until it is full.
 Note that aside from cooking oil, you should also avoid dumping butter, salad dressing, gravy, and sauces down the drain — these can go in the cups as well.
 Residents can then toss the cups in their garbage or — far better! — drop the cups off at the City of London EnviroDepot where the oil will be recycled into biofuel.
 Captain FOG’s motto?
 “Why treat it as waste when I can treat it as a resource?”

 Some municipalities may not offer special cups but still have biofuel facilities that accept your cooking oil.
 Bainbridge Island, for example, has a number of free drop-off recycling stations for cooking oil.
 In this case, collect oil in your own biodegradable containers (an old coffee cup might suffice).
 Strain it to remove food particles first, and store containers in the freezer until they are ready to be brought to the recycling center.
 Check with your local facility for their guidelines.
 RecyclerFinder can help you locate a facility near you.